 If you suffer from a chronic headache condition, then you would probably find it beneficial to know when the next episode was going to strike.
 That could help you to plan your work and social calendars with minimal interference.
 Unfortunately, that isn’t the way most headache conditions operate.
 The next attack probably seems to come out of the blue and at the worst possible moment.

-- Stress – Stress really does a number on the body’s immune system.
+Stress really does a number on the body’s immune system.
 It is no wonder then that stress is at the top of most lists of triggers.
-When it comes to headaches, fluctuations in the levels of stress hormones may come into play.
+When it comes to head pains, fluctuations in the levels of stress hormones may come into play.
 That means that not only can stress trigger a headache right then, but it also has the ability to trigger a headache during the letdown phase after the stressful situation ends and stress hormone levels suddenly bottom out.
-In other words, stress may not only result in headaches that plague you at the office but also when you finally get some downtime on the weekend.
+In other words, stress may not only result in head pains that plague you at the office but also when you finally get some downtime on the weekend.

 Now you have a few possible predictors of your next headache and a few things to avoid for reducing the frequency with which they occur.
 But is there a natural way to reduce the frequency and severity of headaches and maybe even eliminate them completely?
 We’d like to introduce you to upper cervical chiropractic care.